shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 <img src="{{ '/assets/img/posts/humidifier_top.jpg' | relative_url }}" />
 <img src="{{ '/assets/img/posts/humidifier_open.jpg' | relative_url }}" />

-Using a rotary tool, knife, or other sharp object, cut 4-inch holeS in two opposing corners; One is for air intake, while the other is for mist output.
+Using a rotary tool, knife, or other sharp object, cut two 4-inch hole in opposing corners; One is for air intake, while the other is for mist output.

 Attach the muffin fan to the top of one of the openings using nuts/bolts, making sure that the air is blowing *into* the resevoir (not out).